 Besides the wood detailing of the furniture and the gold accents on the walls, keep an eye out for special gems — like the old ornate fireplace.

 Here are a few ways you can see Zaanse Schans

 Cycling at Zaanse Schans

-Cycling at Zaanse Schans is possible (we’re in the Netherlands after all), so it’s good news if you’re wanting to take your Dutch bike for a spin.
+Cycling at Zaanse Schans is possible (we’re in the Netherlands after all), so it’s good news if you’re wanting to take your omafiets for a spin.

-There are both bike tours and different cycling routes you can take throughout Zaanse Schans, so it’s the perfect place to go if it’s a sunny day.
+There are bike tours and different cycling routes you can take throughout the area, so it’s the perfect place to go on a sunny day.

 Going for a walk at Zaanse Schans

 There are also theatrical walks if you’re looking for something a bit different.
-A guide in Zaan costume will show you around her area, where you will learn about her and the area.
-It’s also available in English if your Dutch isn’t up to scratch.
+A guide in Zaan costume will show you around the area, where you will learn all about the history, food, and culture.

 Other things to do at Zaanse Schans